 - 1. Nitrogen balance.
 Types of nitrogen balance under physiologic conditions and in pathology. - 2.
 Requirements in proteins.
 The biological value of food proteins. - 3.
 Proteolysis.
 Kinds, role. - 4.
 Digestion of proteins.
 General characteristic of proteases, their substrate specificity. - 5.
 Role of hydrochloric acid in digestion of proteins.
 Analysis of gastric juice. - 6.
 Amino acid pool of the cell its sources and utilization. - 7.
 Transamination reactions, aminotransferases, co-enzyme function of vitamin B6.
 Evaluation of amino transferases activity in serum, clinical-diagnostic value. - 8.
 Types of amino acid deamination.
 Oxidative deamination of glutamic acid (reactions), the significance of a glutamate dehydrogenase reaction.
-Indirect deamination.

-- 9. Glucogenic and ketogenic amino acids.
+Indirect deamination. - 9.
+Glucogenic and ketogenic amino acids.
 The fate of amino acid carbon skeletons.
 It is essential to know specific schemes of metabolic processes.
 Pathways of amino acid synthesis. - 10.
 Decarboxylation of amino acids, enzymes, co-enzymes.
 Biogenic amines (tryptamine, serotonin, histamine, $\gamma$ -aminobutyric acid), catecholamines (dopamine, norepinephrine, epinephrine).
 Reactions of biosynthesis, biological role. - 11.
 Ways of ammonia binding in cells (reductive amination of $\alpha$ -ketoglutarate, synthesis of glutamine and asparagine, formation of carbamoyl phosphate).
 Transport forms of ammonia. - 12.
 Ammonia salts formation in kidneys (source of ammonia, the role of glutaminase and glutamate dehydrogenase, the significance of renal glutaminase activation in acidosis). - 13.
 Ornithine cycle of urea formation (scheme of reactions, substrates, enzymes, energetic supply, relation to the citric acid cycle, regulation).
 Fate of urea. - 14.
 Nonprotein blood nitrogen (main components and their relative content).
-Principle of determination and clinical-diagnostic significance. - 15.
-Mononucleotides, structure, terminology, biological role. - 16.
-Primary, secondary and tertiary structures of nucleic acids (peculiarities of the structure, varieties, types of stabilizing bonds). - 17.
-Nucleoprotein metabolism.
-Digestion of nucleoproteins in the digestive tract (significance, steps, enzymes). - 18.
+Principle of determination and clinical-diagnostic significance.

+- 15. Nucleoprotein metabolism.
+Digestion of nucleoproteins in the digestive tract (significance, steps, enzymes). - 16.
 Degradation of purine nucleotides (reactions, uric acid as an end-product of catabolism).
-Disorders of purine metabolism (hyperuricemia and gout, urolithiasis). - 19.
+Disorders of purine metabolism (hyperuricemia and gout, urolithiasis). - 17.
 Biosynthesis of purine nucleotides de novo (sources of nitrogen and carbon of a purine ring, role of folic acid, main intermediate products, key enzyme, regulation).
-Nucleotide resynthesis from free nitrogenous bases and nucleosides. - 20.
+Nucleotide resynthesis from free nitrogenous bases and nucleosides. - 18.
 Degradation of pyrimidine nucleotides (end products and their fate).
-Biosynthesis of pyrimidine nucleotides (substrates, scheme of reactions, key enzyme, regulation, role of vitamins). - 21.
-Synthesis of deoxyribonucleotides. - 22.
-Replication, biological role, substrates, enzymes, molecular mechanism. - 23.
-Transcription, biological role, substrates, enzymes, RNA processing. - 24.
-Genetic code and its properties. - 25.
+Biosynthesis of pyrimidine nucleotides (substrates, scheme of reactions, key enzyme, regulation, role of vitamins). - 19.
+Synthesis of deoxyribonucleotides. - 20.
+Replication, biological role, substrates, enzymes, molecular mechanism. - 21.
+Transcription, biological role, substrates, enzymes, RNA processing. - 22.
 Recognition and translation as steps of protein biosynthesis in the cell.
-Substrate specificity of aminoacyl-tRNA synthesises. tRNA and its role in protein biosynthesis. - 26.
+Substrate specificity of aminoacyl-tRNA synthesises. tRNA and its role in protein biosynthesis. - 23.
 Modern concept of protein biosynthesis.
-Regulation of protein biosynthesis in the cell at a genetic level. - 27.
+Regulation of protein biosynthesis in the cell at a genetic level. - 24.
 Posttranslational modification of protein molecules, kinds, biological role.